connorskees/connorskees.github.io/content/merge-tree.md

 ]
 ```

 This is the string "abcde" with segments `["ab", "cd", "e"]`.
-Let's say all clients ("A" and "B") have seen all the ops, so both of their refSeqs are 3.
+Let's say at this point all clients ("A" and "B") have a refSeq of 3 and that the current seq is also 3.

 If client A then inserts the character "X" at position 3, we get the string "abcXde" with segments `["ab", "c", "X", "d", "e"]`.
 Our segment "X" looks like: